 In 2006 the Goldwater family founded the Parent Organized Partnerships Supporting Infants and Children Learning to Eat (P.O.P.S.I.C.L.E.)
 Center.
 They were quickly joined by three additional local families united by a common goal – to help children with feeding disorders and to create a support system for families.
 The organization offered monthly support groups for parents and created the now internationally recognized Medical Professional Council.

 This small, dedicated non-profit quickly realized the need for the organization reached far beyond Arizona.
 In 2008, after just two years, the P.O.P.S.I.C.L.E.
 Center expanded its focus to national outreach, community advocacy and awareness, and developing educational activities for both parents and professionals.
-The organization established a regularly convening Board of Directors and co-hosted the Pediatric Feeding Disturbances conference, the first of numerous collaborative ventures designed to bring healthcare professionals together to focus on the issue of pediatric feeding disorders.
+The organization established a regularly convening Board of Directors and co-hosted the Pediatric Feeding Disturbances conference, the first of numerous collaborative ventures designed to bring healthcare professionals together to focus on the issue of pediatric feeding disorder.

 Through the determination and persistence of the staff, Board of Directors, Community Advisors and Medical Professional Council members, P.O.P.S.I.C.L.E.
 Center continued to bolster the reach of the organization.
 With an increased need to serve parents worldwide, the monthly parent support meetings evolved into a peer-to-peer coaching program, the Power of Two.
 By 2012, the third Pediatric Feeding Disturbances conference welcomed hundreds of attendees and featured internationally recognized feeding experts.

 In 2013, P.O.P.S.I.C.L.E.
-Center became Feeding Matters, aligning the organizations brand with its longstanding mission and ever-growing foothold in the fight to make a better world for children with pediatric feeding disorders.
+Center became Feeding Matters, aligning the organizations brand with its longstanding mission and ever-growing foothold in the fight to make a better world for children with pediatric feeding disorder.
 With advancing technologies, Feeding Matters has assembled a comprehensive Virtual Health Resource Platform, including a Provider Directory and Resource Library.